thenoviceoof/ledani/README.md

 through the holes, using glue to hold everything together (with a possible extension using PCBs to tie everything together in a neater fashion).

+NOTE: There's a circuit/pcb for the LEDs http://www.circuits.io/circuits/3238

 USAGE
 --------------------------------------------------------------------------------
 While you're doing the BUILD, ssh into the raspi and clone the repo